-Where necessary, children will have a provision map and/or DAF 2a based on targets agreed by teachers, parents, the SENDCo and/ or external agencies which are specific to their needs.
+Where necessary, children will have a provision map based on targets agreed by teachers, parents, the SENDCo and/or external agencies which are specific to their needs.

 Targets will be designed to accelerate learning and close the gap.
 Progress against these targets will be reviewed at least termly, evidence for judgements assessed and a future plan made.